For the first time in more than a decade, AMD has ultimately produced a rival to NVIDIA’s foremost consumer GPU.

-The list of the most popular RX 6900 XTs is probably about six to seven models.
+The list of the most popular RX 6900 XTs probably includes about six to seven models.

-After thoroughly gathering information and researching, we successfully cut down this list to just three different variants.
+After gathering extensive information and thoroughly researching, we successfully trimmed this list to just three different variants.

-However, that still leaves you to make a difficult decision.
-So which one of these models is the best?
+However, that still leaves you with a difficult decision.
+So, which one of these models is the best?

 The MSI RX 6900 XT Gaming X Trio is the clear winner here and takes the award for Best Overall.
-It has a great factory core overclock, it’s quiet and cool without having to pay a massive price premium over the reference card.
+It has a great factory core overclock and is quiet and cool without paying a massive price premium over the reference card.
 You can’t go wrong with this one.

-The ASUS RX 6900 XT OC LC is incredibly expensive, but it is also one of the more unique GPUs the industry has seen.
-Thanks to the liquid cooling, it is also the coolest and fastest RX 6900 XT out there.
+The ASUS RX 6900 XT OC LC is incredibly expensive, but it is also one of the most unique GPUs the industry has seen.
+Thanks to liquid cooling, it is also the coolest and fastest RX 6900 XT available.
 This is why the OC LC deserves the Premium Pick award.

 - Gigabyte RX 6900 XT Gaming OC – Affordable, a basic design, and average cooling.
-The only major downside – it can be noisy at times.
+The only major downside is that it can be noisy at times.